This guide will focus on full bartending schools in Atlanta that offer classes from pouring beers to making cocktails and preparing drinks quickly.

 It depends on if the course is taught online or in person and how long it is.
 Other factors are what you are being trained on and whether bar tools and equipment are supplied.

-If you’re only getting your alcohol server certificate, this is usually under $50; however, most sources put the cost of a full bartending course (mixology, preparing drinks, etc.) in the range of $375 to $700, depending on the qualification, with an average cost of $500.
+If you’re only getting your alcohol server certificate, this is usually under $50; however, most sources put the cost of an entire bartending course (mixology, preparing drinks, etc.) in the range of $375 to $700, depending on the qualification, with an average cost of $500.

 Here are some examples we found: